callumacrae/lynx.io/articles/sleeping-php.md

 	sleep(5);
 	echo date('h:i:s');

-This should obviously output the time twice, one 5 seconds later than the other.

-NOTE: `date()` returns the time.
+That would output the time twice, one 5 seconds later than the other, as `date()` returns the time.

 ## `usleep($nanoseconds)`